AI-powered resource discovery. Free. For everyone who serves.

 The Problem

-Ontario alone has 60,000 community programs and services in databases like 211 - systems that don't understand your context and don't remember your last search.
+Ontario alone has 60,000 community programs and services in databases like 211 — the community services network operating across every US state and Canadian province — systems that don’t understand your context and don’t remember your last search.
+Navigating this friction can disconnect workers from the human being across the table.

 60,000+